baoxingsong/AnchorWave/README.md

 this command will generate an executable file named proali

 ### proportional genome alignment

+This module use conserved sequence as anchors to identify collinear blocks between two genomes.\
+When comparing two genomes undergone genome duplications (plant genomes in particular), there maybe copy number variations.
+This program implemented algorithm to identify collinear blocks with proportional coverage. \
+And this implementation perform base pair resolution genome alignment for each collinear block. \
+The output could be end-to-end sequence alignment for each collinear block in maf format. \
+Or alignment for each anchor region and inter anchor region with length shorter than the sequence alignment window width parameter. \
+\
-data: maize B73 genome sequence and GFF3 annotation file from http://plants.ensembl.org/Zea_mays/Info/Index and sorghum genome sequence from https://plants.ensembl.org/Sorghum_bicolor/Info/Index
+data: maize B73 genome sequence and GFF3 annotation file from http://plants.ensembl.org/Zea_mays/Info/Index \
+and sorghum genome sequence from https://plants.ensembl.org/Sorghum_bicolor/Info/Index \
+\

-extract CDS of reference specie and map the to the query genome using minimap2
+extract CDS of reference specie and map the to the query genome using minimap2 \
 ```
 proali gff2seq -i Zea_mays.AGPv4.34.gff3 -r Zea_mays.AGPv4.dna.toplevel.fa  -o cds.fa
 minimap2 -ax splice -t 90 -a -uf -p 0.4 -C5 Sorghum_bicolor.Sorghum_bicolor_NCBIv3.dna.toplevel.fa ../primary_cds.fasta >cds.sam
 ```

+###
 ```
 proali proali -i Zea_mays.AGPv4.34.gff3 -r Zea_mays.AGPv4.dna.toplevel.fa -a cds.sam -s Sorghum_bicolor.Sorghum_bicolor_NCBIv3.dna.toplevel.fa -w 20000 -R 1 -Q 2 -O 0 -D 32 -o alignment -f
 ```

 ### Variant calling for different accessions
+This module perform base pair resolution genome alignment for two genomes.
+A query chromosome sequence would be aligned against the reference chromosome with the same name end-to-end. \
+The output could be end-to-end sequence alignment for the whole chromosome in maf format. \
+Or alignment for each anchor region and inter anchor region with length shorter than the sequence alignment window width. \
+A variant calling result in vcf format also would be created which is derived from end-to-end alignment. \
+\
-data: Arabidopsis thaliana Col-o reference genome and GFF3 annotation file from https://www.arabidopsis.org/ Arabidopsis thaliana Ler-0 accession assembly from http://www.pnas.org/content/113/28/E4052
+data: Arabidopsis thaliana Col-o reference genome and GFF3 annotation file from https://www.arabidopsis.org/\
+Arabidopsis thaliana Ler-0 accession assembly from http://www.pnas.org/content/113/28/E4052

 ```